 The idea is that the “sex addict” label lets him off the hook, renders him not responsible in some way, or gives him license to get away with something.
 Nothing could be further from the truth!

 Sex addiction is real.

 The risks taken by sex addicts that endanger their health, safety, livelihood and relationships are staggering.
 Some look for anonymous sexual partners through websites, chat rooms, or phone apps.
 They meet people they don’t know in places they’ve never been and have unprotected sex with people whose sexual history is completely unknown.
 They may literally risk their lives for the next sexual encounter.

-Partners sometimes believe that when the sex addict is acting out he’s sneaking around like an adolescent whose parents are out of town having casual hook-ups or engaging in other behaviors that he experiences as merely fun and harmless.
+Betrayed partners sometimes believe that when their unfaithful spouse is acting out, he’s sneaking around like an adolescent whose parents are out of town having casual hook-ups or engaging in other behaviors that he experiences as merely fun and harmless.